chamartin5/NasaApp/README.md

 ## Features
 It has 3 screens :
+- The first displays the photo of the day of the last 30 days
+- A loader is on each cell
-- The first displays the photo of the day of the last 30 days *(If the data returned by the API is a video, we will display a video logo :video_camera:)*
+- If the data returned by the API is a video, we will display a video logo :video_camera:)
+- If an error is returned, the cell will be a bomb :bomb:
 - A tap on a picture will display the picture details.
-- A tap on a button of the 2nd screen will open the picture in high resolution modally *(the HD image can be long to load, so a loader is displayed)*
+- A tap on a button of the 2nd screen will open the picture in high resolution modally
+- the HD image can be long to load, so a loader is displayed)

 ## How to run it
 1. Clone this repo